Article

 Step 2: Check allergens

-In the European Union, all allergens must be clearly indicated, usually with bold or otherwise highlighted text.
+In the European Union, all allergens must be clearly indicated, usually in bold or otherwise highlighted text.

 Important:

-gluten must always be listed if present,
+gluten must always be listed if present

 If gluten is listed among the allergens, the product is not suitable.